 The income tax currently payable is based on taxable net earnings for the year.
-Taxable net earnings differ from net earnings as reported in the consolidated statement of net earnings and total comprehensive income because they exclude items of income or expense that are taxable or deductible in other years as well as items that are never taxable or deductible.
+Taxable net earnings differ from net earnings as reported in the Consolidated Statements of Net Loss and Total Comprehensive Earnings (Loss) because they exclude items of income or expense that are taxable or deductible in other years as well as items that are never taxable or deductible.
 Superior's liability for current income tax is calculated using tax rates that have been enacted or substantively enacted by the balance sheet date.